by Shannon Baxter

 By the mid-1920s, there was a sign of Starr looking to local boot manufacturers to join them in partnership.
 I discovered a few of the boots had Starr Manufacturing Co.’s maker’s mark stamped on the bottom of their sole.
 Now it is unclear where they would have gotten these boots, but it is safe to say they were likely of local make.
 Unfortunately, just as this trend of selling skates already attached to boots began to rise, Starr Manufacturing closed their skate production.
 It wouldn’t be until CCM’s skate models of the 1930s and 1940s that we finally see skates and boots joined together to be sold to eager skaters and hockey players.

-To view the other entries in Shannon’s Starr Manufacturer series simply click on the ‘starr’ button below.
+To view the previous entry in Shannon’s Starr series, simply click here.